 Mold And Grease

 If you find some mold, or your shower smells mildew-y, dip a sponge in hot water, sprinkle baking soda on the sponge, and get scrubbing.
 The same goes or grease on your pots and pans.
 Dip the sponge in water, add dish soap, and cover in baking soda.
-Soap and baking soda combined will clean the grease off quick!
+Soap and baking soda combined will clean the grease without much effort.

 Clean (Literally) The Whole Kitchen